kirru2198/Ansible/2_Ansible_Overview.md

 ---

 You can check my GitHub for detailed examples and explanations.
 It's a great resource for real-life scenarios to help you during interviews or with daily tasks.
 I recommend going through it step by step to understand the concepts clearly.

-Feel free to reach out if you have any questions.
-Tomorrow, we’ll cover some leftover topics and more hands-on workshops.
-You’ll get to implement more use cases.

-See you tomorrow, and have a great day!